giantswarm/docs/src/content/tutorials/connectivity/ingress/service-type-loadbalancer/index.md

 #### Changing AWS NLBs configuration

-Some parameters on AWS Load Balancers (LBs) cannot be updated gracefully.
+Some parameters on AWS Load Balancers (LBs) can't be updated gracefully.
 When these options are changed by updating the corresponding `Service` object in the Kubernetes cluster, the AWS Load Balancer controller has to re-create either the Target Group or the entire Load Balancer.
 The first case implies a disruption of traffic during the initialization process of the targets.
 In the latter scenario, a new LB means a new domain, which requires updating the DNS records or any external load balancer configurations.

 To avoid downtime, we can create an additional Kubernetes `Service` of type `LoadBalancer`, with the required configuration.
 This will generate a new, temporary LB on AWS.
 Traffic is then rerouted to this temporary LB by switching the DNS entry.
 Once all sessions on the old LB have closed, the original `Service` can be replaced.
 The DNS entry is then switched back.
 Once the temporary AWS LB is drained, the corresponding `Service` can be deleted.